 We’ve made it to episode 4!
 This is a big deal for me, because it signals the upswing of the series.
 We’re almost through the establishing episodes, and ready to dive in to real character development!
 But first, we have to watch them be judged and evaluated by that most discerning of critics: the fangirl.

 But first, the premise.
-Renge, a spoiled member of the French aristocracy (though I believe her family is Japanese, and they just live in France), is obsessed with a romance-simulation game called Uki Doki Memorial.
+Renge, a spoiled member of the French aristocracy, is obsessed with a romance-simulation game called Uki Doki Memorial.
 She’s especially obsessed with one character in particular: Miyabi-kun.
 Who, incidentally, looks exactly like Kyouya.
 Renge’s father does business with Kyouya’s father, and when Renge sees a picture of Kyouya, she decides that she’s going to marry him.
 She instantly jets off for Japan, and once there, appoints herself manager of the Host Club.

 Renge’s motives are varied, but basically, she thinks all of the Hosts (except Kyouya, who is in her mind perfect) are uncompelling, tepid versions of what they could be.
 She takes it upon herself to rewrite their backstories.
 Fortunately this turn of events sits well with Tamaki (despite being the first person whose character she attacks), because he’s been feeling like he needs an overhaul anyway, since Haruhi is mysteriously immune to his charms.